searchivarius/long_doc_rank_model_analysis/README.md

 Such runs are also provided for Robust04 v1 and [they are all stored in this folder of this repository](trec_runs_cached).
 Note that FlexNeuART can use such runs directly as a replacement of the first-stage retriever (runs are retrieved using query IDs).

-## Data processing for MS MARCO v1 and v2
+## Simplified data processing for MS MARCO v1 and v2

 To simplify reproduction, we share our main training set (in the CEDR format).
 We do not yet release data sets for training in the "leaderboarding" model.